gweebg/probum-users/README.md

 make run
 ```

----
+The default port set on the configuration file, is `3000`.
+If not changed, the service should be available [here](127.0.0.1:3000).

-Running the service with `CompileDaemon`:
+To run the service in a development mode with hot-reload (`CompileDaemon`):
 ```sh
 make daemon
 ```